Stuffed Pasta Pie

 Steps

-Here are two photos of the version with ravioli, béchamel, Maasdam, without ham:
+Below are two photos of the version with ravioli, béchamel, Maasdam, without ham:

 stuffed pasta pie - steps

-• Result after baking:
+• Result after baking in the oven:

 stuffed pasta quiche ravioli